OPSILab/Service-Catalog/docs/usage/index.md

 -   *View Connector.* It lets to switch to the related connector page.

-From the list page the user can add a new service description by clicking on \"Add new\" button.
+From the list page the user can add a new service description by clicking on **Add new** button.
 The user is redirected to Service Editor page.

 ## Service Description Editor section